Strong, determined, creative and commercial

 A helpful factsheet for employers.

-April is always a busy time of year for HR professionals and employers, with new and amended employment laws coming in to force.
-In April 2018, there are important changes to statutory sick pay and increases to the national minimum wage, maternity pay and redundancy payments.
+April is always a busy time of year for HR professionals and employers, with new and amended statutory rates coming in to force.
+In April 2019, there are notable increases to the rates for statutory sick pay, the national minimum wage, maternity pay and redundancy payments.

-Our Employment team outlines what you need to know as an employer following the employment law changes 2018.
+Our Employment team outlines what you need to know as an employer following these changes that take effect from April 2019.

 A small, dedicated team of highly qualified employment solicitors